-The domain of this study is the eastern coast of Spain and consists of Catalonia and the Valencian Community (Fig. 2).
-The Mediterranean presents a complex orography and particular location - at the transition area between extratropical and subtropical influence (Giorgi and Lionello, 2008) - that lead to a great variety of climates with both Atlantic and Mediterranean influences.
-Thus, precipitation is characterized by a complex spatial pattern, with a strong seasonal cycle and strong interannual (Trigo and Palutikof, 2001) and spatial variability (Rodriguez-Puebla et al., 1998; Romero et al., 1998; Martin-Vide, 2004; Rodrigo and Trigo, 2007; Quintana-Seguí et al., 2016; Quintana-Seguí et al., 2017).
-Due to this strong variability, this region represents a challenging area for the downscaling of precipitation studies (e.g. Turco et al., 2011).
-Catalonia, situated in the north-east of the Iberian Peninsula, has a surface of 32 108 km and a population of more than 7.5 million people (IDESCAT, 2018).
-The coastal zone is a very vulnerable area, since it is very densely populated, with municipalities such as Barcelona that have a population density around 16 000 inhabitants km-2.
-Catalonia is characterized by three mountain ranges (Fig. 2, no. 1): the Pyrenees in the north (maximum altitude above 3000 m a.s.l.), a range parallel to the Mediterranean coast (SW-NE) named the Catalan Pre-Coastal Range (maximum altitude around 1800 m a.s.l.) and the Catalan Coastal Range (maximum altitude around 600 m a.s.l.).
-This marked orography is one of the key reasons for producing floods, both from a hydrological point of view, since it presents small torrential catchments, and from a meteorological point of view, as the orography forces wet air to rise from the Mediterranean (Llasat et al., 2016).
+The domain of this study is the eastern coast of Spain, and consists of Catalonia and the Valencian Community (Figure 2).
+The Mediterranean presents a complex orography and particular location - at the transition area between extra-tropical and subtropical influence (Giorgi and Lionello, 2008) - that leads to a great variety of climates with both Atlantic and Mediterranean influences.
+Thus, precipitation is characterised by a complex spatial pattern, with a strong seasonal cycle and large interannual (Trigo and Palutikof, 2001) and spatial variability (Rodriguez-Puebla et al., 1998; Romero et al., 1998; Martin-Vide, 2004; Rodrigo and Trigo, 2007; Quintana-Seguí et al., 2016, 2017).
+Due to this strong variability, this region represents a challenging area for downscaling of precipitation studies (see e.g. Turco et al., 2011).
+Catalonia, situated in the north-east of the Iberian Peninsula has a surface of 32,108 km and a population of more than 7.5 million people (IDESCAT, 2018).
+The coastal zone is a very vulnerable area since it is highly densely populated, with municipalities such as Barcelona that have a population density around 16,000 inhabitants km-2.
+Catalonia is characterised by three mountain ranges (Figure 2, N° 1): the Pyrenees in the north (maximum altitude above 3,000 m a.s.l.); a range parallel to the Mediterranean coast (SW-NE) named the Catalan Pre-Coastal Range (maximum altitude around 1,800 m a.s.l.); and the Catalan Coastal Range (maximum altitude around 600 m a.s.l.).
+This

+- 5 marked orography is one of the key reasons for producing floods, both from a hydrological point of view, since presents small torrential catchments, and from a meteorological point of view, as the orography forces wet air to rise from the Mediterranean (Llasat et al., 2016).
 The presence of the Pyrenees can also lead to remarkable effects in the mesoscale pressure distribution, giving place to processes such as convergence lines and orographic dipoles.
-For example, the flood event of October 1987, when more than 400 mm of rainfall was recorded in 24 h near Barcelona, was favoured by a mesohigh created at the south of the Pyrenees (Ramis et al., 1994).
-For the 1996-2015 period, a total of 166 flood events were recorded in Catalonia: 13 of them caused catastrophic impacts, 87 caused extraordinary impacts and 66 caused ordinary impacts (Cortès et al., 2018), following the methodology explained in Llasat et al. (2016) and Cortès et al. (2017).
+For example, the flood event of October 1987, when more than 400 mm of rainfall were recorded in 24 h near Barcelona, was favoured by a mesohigh created at the south - 10 of the Pyrenees (Ramis et al., 1994).
+For the 1996-2015 period, a total of 166 flood events were recorded in Catalonia, 13 of them caused catastrophic impacts, 87 extraordinary impacts and 66 ordinary impacts (Cortès et al., 2018), following the methodology explained in Llasat et al. (2016) and Cortès et al. (2017).

 Figure 2.
-Map of both regions of study (1: Catalonia; 2: Valencian Community), showing the aggregated basins (black lines), the main rivers (blue lines) and the pluviometric stations used (black points).
+Map of both regions of study (1: Catalonia; 2: Valencian Community), showing the aggregated basins (black lines), the main rivers (blue lines) and the pluviometric stations used (black points)

-The second region of the study is the Valencian Community (Fig. 2, no. 2), with a population around 5 million people and a total surface of 23 255 km2 (INE, 2018).
+The second region of the study is the Valencian Community (Figure 2, N° 2), with a population around 5 million people and a total surface of 23,255 km (INE, 2018).
 Similar to the Catalonia region, the coastal plains are crossed by torrential non-permanent streams, around which intense urbanization has taken place.
-In the south of the region, the mountains almost reach the coastline (maximum altitude around 1560 m a.s.l.), favouring heavy precipitation that can exceed 700 mm in 24 h.
-This was the case in November 1987, when more than 800 mm of rainfall was recorded in 24 h in Oliva (Valencia; Ramis et al., 2013).
-The Valencian Community recorded a total of 69 flood events for the 1996-2015 period, 11 of which were catastrophic, 26 were extraordinary and 32 were ordinary (Cortès et al., 2018).
+In the South of the region, the mountains almost reach the coastline (maximum altitude around 1,560 m a.s.l.), favouring heavy precipitations that can exceed 700 mm in 24 h.
+This was the case in November 1987, when more than 800 mm of rainfall were recorded in 24 hours in Oliva (Valencia) (Ramis et al., 2013).
+The Valencian Community recorded a total of 69 flood events for the 1996-2015 period, 11 of which were catastrophic, 26 extraordinary and 32 ordinary (Cortès et al., 2018).